galaxyproject/training-material/RNA-Seq/tutorials/ref_based.md

 ## Actual mapping

-With the sequencing library parameters, we can now map the full RNA sequences on the *Drosophila melanogaster* genome using TopHat.
+With these estimated parameters, we can now map all the RNA sequences on the *Drosophila melanogaster* genome using TopHat.

 > ### :pencil2: Hands-on: Spliced mapping
 >